 Stress and Fertility: A Final Word

 Bringing awareness to the source of your stress and your own reaction to these sources are incredibly important in stress management.
-Counseling and natural herbal medicine are some important steps that increase pregnancy rates, decrease levels of stress, and promote overall wellness.
+Counselling and natural herbal medicine are some important steps that increase pregnancy rates, decrease levels of stress, and promote overall wellness.
 Stress and fertility go hand in hand, so always remember to take deep breaths, sleep well, spend time in nature, and smile!
-If you are struggling with infertility, we at Awaken Life are here and happy to help!
+If you are struggling with infertility, I’m here and happy to help you on your journey.

 - Buck Louis, G., Lum, K., Rajeshwari, R., Chen, Z. and Kim, S. (2011).
 Stress reduces conception probabilities across the fertile window: evidence in support of relaxation.
 Fertility and Sterility, 95(7), pp.2184-2189.

 - Herrenkohl, L. (1979).
 Prenatal stress reduces fertility and fecundity in female offspring.
 Science, 206(4422), pp.1097-1099.

 - Clay, R. (2006).
 Does stress hinder conception?. [online] http://www.apa.org.
 Available at: http://www.apa.org/monitor/sep06/stress.aspx [Accessed 17 Sep.
 2017].

 - Prasad, S., Tiwari, M. and Chaube, S. (2016).
 Impact of stress on oocyte quality and reproductive outcome.
 Journal of Biomedical Science, 23(36).